IIT-RaaS/Illinois-Tech-Relationships-as-a-Service/Privacy Policy.md

 2. user A submits likes/dislikes for user B but user B has not yet submitted likes/dislikes for user A

 Under these conditions, user A will be able to modify likes/dislikes for user B because the previously-submitted likes/dislikes have not yet been processed.
 Changes to likes/dislikes can likewise be requested by reaching out to us on Instagram @iit.relationships or via email at iitrelationships@gmail.com.

+### Is there any data collected that is not subject to the above-stated conditions?
+General information regarding consumers that does not classify as "personal information" is not covered by this privacy policy and may be collected by the developers for public distribution.
+This is any information that cannot be directly tied to any consumer or used to indicate an individual's participation or lack thereof in this service.
+Examples of this information include the following:
+* number of total users
+* percentage of users by gender
+* percentage of users by interest in a relationship type
+* number of matches

+No anonymity will be breached in the collecting of such data, and developers will not view personal sign-up information nor likes/dislikes nor individual matches/rejections simply for the sake of collecting such data.

 Feel free to reach out to us on Instagram @iit.relationships or email us at iitrelationships@gmail.com with any questions or for clarification.